theNewDynamic/thenewdynamic.com/content/en/info/terms-of-service.md

 Client hereby retains the The New Dynamic to perform Services in connection with the website(s) (“Websites”) as set forth in each subscription or SOW, and the The New Dynamic hereby agrees to provide such Services to Client.
 The services include full management of your website, such as:

-Website development
+Website development \
-Website design
+Website design \
-Content & user experience strategy
+Content & user experience strategy \
-Website deployment and hosting
+Website deployment and hosting \
-Website software updates
+Website software updates \
-Website monitoring for performance and downtime
+Website monitoring for performance and downtime \
-Implementation of third-party services ("Third Party") Email-based Customer support (Mon-Fri 9-5 EST/EDT)
+Implementation of third-party ("Third Party") services \
+Email-based Customer support (Mon-Fri 9-5 EST/EDT) \
-Project management
+Project management \
 Meetings

 #### 2) Fees, Expenses, and Payment

 Access to the Services may require Client to pay Fees, as may be further described at https://www.thenewdynamic.com/agile-pricing-plans/.
 All Fees are in U.S. dollars and are non-refundable, unless otherwise provided herein.

-a) The cost and payment schedule for Services is set forth on the applicable subscription.
+(a) The cost and payment schedule for Services is set forth on the applicable subscription.

-b) Charges do not include third party expenses and disbursements, including but not limited to third party software programs, which may be required to run the Websites.
+(b) Charges do not include third party expenses and disbursements, including but not limited to third party software programs, which may be required to run the Websites.
 Client shall either pay separately for any third party software programs and updates thereof, or The New Dynamic will include the fees in Client's invoice.

-c) The New Dynamic reserves the right to charge late fees on overdue accounts.
+(c) The New Dynamic reserves the right to charge late fees on overdue accounts.

-d) Any additional work or material revisions beyond initial scope set forth on the SOW will be charged on an hourly basis for services performed that have been approved in advance by Client.
+(d) Any additional work or material revisions beyond initial scope set forth on the SOW will be charged on an hourly basis for services performed that have been approved in advance by Client.

 ##### Changes to the Services